 Edna Vaughan and Sandy Sweetland from the Rose Society of Saddleback Mountain, with the winners of the Rose Society scholarship, Jade Orr and Kristen Wernick, at the 2015 Ceremony.

-Dr. Tod Burnett, and Jim Leach from the Saddleback College Foundation award Derek Duesler from the San Clemente Men's Golf Club, with their award for Donor of the Year.
+Dr. Tod Burnett, and Jim Leach from the Saddleback College Foundation award Derek Duesler from the San Clemente Men's Golf Club, as Donor organization of the Year.

 Student Sara Joy Muniz, Sue and Bill Gross Scholarship, stands with her fellow scholarship recipients.

 Don Greenspan, donor of the year, recieves his plaque for his support and particularly his gifts establishing an endowed scholarship, the Julienne Callahan Greenspan Endowment for the Arts.